Releem/mysqlconfigurer/README.md

 - Unrestricted read access to the MySQL server (OS root access recommended for MySQL < 5.1)

 ## Technical details
-**MySQL Configurer** is a Bash script which
+**MySQLConfigurer** is a Bash script which
 1. downloads last version of the MySQLTuner
 2. runs MySQLTuner with options "--json --verbose --notbstat"
-3. uploads MySQLTuner report in the JSON to AIOps online service https://api.servers-support.com/v1/mysql
+3. uploads MySQLTuner report in the JSON to Releem online service https://api.servers-support.com/v1/mysql
 4. downloads recommended MySQL config file

 ## Tests
 We tested the results with Sysbench on a virtual server running Debian 9 (2 CPU, 2GB Ram) the table contained 10 million entries.
-Two configurations were tested, the MySQL default configuration and the configuration recommended by the **MySQLConfigurer** service.
+Two configurations were tested, the MySQL default configuration and the configuration recommended by the **Releem** service.
 The tests were two-step: read (test1) only and read/write (test2).

 Recommended configuration delivered a 30% boost to MySQL performance compared to the default configuration.
 Follow this link to see test results: https://docs.google.com/spreadsheets/d/1J9FDgBGbvNA356d74WKYBaEzSwK7H-wgjHEQgYh8CMI/edit?usp=sharing